 The limit was changed from 5*core months across all running jobs to the equivalent cost of 5*core months across all running jobs, to encourage all users to make the most economical use of the limited resources available.
-While individual users do not directly pay for engin1, the College of Engineering does pay for all usage on the account from a limited budget, and jobs with equivalent compute can cost more or less depending on how they are submitted.
+While individual users do not directly pay for engin1, Michigan Engineering does pay for all usage on the account from a limited budget, and jobs with equivalent compute can cost more or less depending on how they are submitted.
 A job using a single core with 180GB costs more on the standard partition than on the largemem partition, but the compute is exactly the same.
 For most users, the limit based on cost is effectively the same as the original CPU-time limit.

 - How do you calculate the cost of a job?

 It is difficult to calculate the exact cost of a job because of runtime, but you can estimate the cost using the “my_job_estimate” script: